netrisai/docs/lag.rst

 * One port per switch (can be overcome in Custom LAG).
 * Only two switches in EVPN-MH domain with ASIC Spectrum A1.

-When you add switch ports to a V-net service, Netris agents automatically configure LAG and apply LACP with EVPN-MH and LACP fallback.
+When you add switch ports to a V-Net service, Netris agents automatically configure LAG and apply LACP with EVPN-MH and LACP fallback.
 If Active-Active Multi Homing is not supported on your hardware, Active-Standby LACP LAG will be configured.

 Both in Active-Active and Active-Standby cases LACP should be configured on the server side.
 If the server does not have LACP configured, the LAG will fallback into non LACP mode and one of two links will still remain active.

-To create a V-net with EVPN-MH go to Service → V-net → +Add
+To create a V-Net with EVPN-MH go to Service → V-Net → +Add

 .. image:: images/lag_add_vnet.png
    :align: center
-   :alt: Add LAG to V-net
+   :alt: Add LAG to V-Net